citysecs/CitySec/README.md

     Avoid FUD (Fear Uncertainty and Doubt)
     Protect everyones data (encryption etc.)
     Don't be an asshole
-    If you see someone being an asshole contact: security@citysec.fi
+    If you see someone being an asshole contact the organizers of the event.